cesartc/tdd-by-example/README.md

 examples, when the second requires a more general solution, then we generalize the implementation
 - Use triangulation when design thoughts are not clear
+- Every time you find a defect, learn about it, and write the tests that should have been written for that case.